frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 "And why do you want to get a divorce?" he asked.

-"Because we don\'t love each other anymore," they replied.
+"Because we don't love each other anymore," they replied.

 "And how long have you been married?"